 This information provides guidance about students with disabilities who are absent for part of the school day to receive treatment from a health care professional.
-This information only applies to students with disabilities who receive special education and related services to ensure a free appropriate public education (FAPE).

 Under Texas Education Code (TEC) §25.087(b)(2), a school must excuse a student’s temporary absence resulting from an appointment with health care professionals for the student or the student's child if the student begins classes or returns to school on the same day of the appointment.

 In a 2001 "To the Administrator Addressed Letter,” TEA advised that school districts cannot consider regularly scheduled daily or weekly absences to get ongoing treatment for a chronic health condition related to a student’s disability as “temporary” absences.
 This guidance continues to apply.
 Subsequent amendments to TEC §25.087, however, added a provision relating to students diagnosed with autism spectrum disorder.

 Specifically, TEC §25.087(b-3) provides that a temporary absence includes the temporary absence of a student diagnosed with autism spectrum disorder resulting from an appointment with a health care practitioner to receive a generally recognized service for persons with the disorder.
 This type of appointment includes applied behavior analysis, speech therapy, and occupational therapy.
 The intent of this amendment was to clarify that these types of absences must be excused as temporary absences under TEC §25.087(b)(2).
 Thus, a school must excuse any absences that fall within TEC §25.087(b-3).